Godzilla’s 3 Rules: Clearing Up the Confusion about Toho’s “New” Rules

 Rule 3: Godzilla Cannot Talk

 The most amusing of the Godzilla Room’s rules is number three.
 In the Natalie interview, Tetsuya Yoshikawa says that Godzilla should not talk.
 He admits that they have allowed Godzilla to speak in the past (keep in mind these rules apply to media beyond just the movies, such as comic books and commercials), but that won’t be the case anymore.
-The one exception for this rule is Toho’s Chibi Godzilla, who you can watch in animated form on YouTube.
+The one exception to this rule is Toho’s Chibi Godzilla, who you can watch in animated form on YouTube.
 Chibi Godzilla talks, and so do the other chibi kaiju.

 Do the Rules Apply to the American Godzilla Movies?